great-expectations/great_expectations/docs/guides/validation/checkpoints/how_to_pass_an_in_memory_dataframe_to_a_checkpoint.md

 ### 2. Connect to your data
 #### Ensure your DataContext contains a Datasource with a RuntimeDataConnector

-In order to pass in a DataFrame at runtime, your `great_expectations.yml` should contain a Datasource configured with a `RuntimeDataConnector`.
+In order to pass in a DataFrame at runtime, your `great_expectations.yml` should contain a <TechnicalTag tag="datasource" text="Datasource" /> configured with a `RuntimeDataConnector`.
 If it does not, you can add a new Datasource using the code below:

 <Tabs
   groupId="yaml-or-python-or-CLI"